Teen Resume Examples, Templates, & Guide

 Skills

-Including a skills section on your teen resume is essential for highlighting abilities that may come from something other than traditional work experience.
+Including a skills section on a resume for teens is essential for highlighting abilities that may come from something other than traditional work experience.

-You can organize your skills into groups and provide a brief overview of where you learned and implemented them.
-Here is an example resume skills section for a teen resume:
+Organize your skills into groups and provide a brief overview of where you learned and implemented them.
+Here’s an example resume skills section for a teen resume:

 SKILLS